cemac/LIFD_ENV_ML_NOTEBOOKS/jupyter_notebooks.md

 conda activate PINNs
 ```

-*this is the non version specific environment - the most likely to install easily but in future may need some tweaking may be required the full list of versions of every package in the python environment are given in `absolute_enviroments` folder these can be used instead to create a more rigid environment or to track down version differences*
+*this is the non-version specific environment - the most likely to install easily but in future may need some tweaking may be required the full list of versions of every package in the python environment are given in `absolute_enviroments` folder these can be used instead to create a more rigid environment or to track down version differences*

 # mamba